theandreibogdan/appimage-to-desktop-icon/README.md

 1. Wait a few seconds for the desktop environment to refresh
 2. Log out and log back in
 3. For KDE: Run `killall plasmashell && plasmashell &`
-4. For GNOME: Press ALT+F2, type 'r' and press Enter, or run `killall gnome-shell`
+4. For GNOME: Press ALT+F2, type 'r' and press Enter, or run `killall -HUP gnome-shell`
+5. For XFCE: Run `xfdesktop --reload`
+6. For Cinnamon: Run `killall -HUP cinnamon-launcher`
+7. For MATE: Run `mate-panel --replace &`

 ## Contributing